-I'm a born and raised Washingtonian who moved to Leavenworth full time in 1993.
-I have worked in the Ski Industry for 25+ years and have enjoyed a family season pass with the LWSC for 10+ years.
-I have worked with Evergreen Mountain Bike Alliance for decades to get multi-use, year-round trails built in and around Ski Hill.
-As a previous owner of the local bike shop here in town, I learned what it means to be part of a community.
-I have taught our boys to ski both Nordic and Alpine at Ski Hill and am excited to have an opportunity to participate in the Club's growth and witness it prosper for future generations.
+James was born and raised Washingtonian and has called Leavenworth home since 1993.
+He has worked in the ski industry for 30+ years and has worked with Evergreen Mountain Bike Alliance for decades to get multi-use, year-round trails built in and around Ski Hill.
+He taught both of his boys to ski both Nordic and Alpine at Ski Hill.
+As a previous owner of a local bike shop here in Leavenworth, he learned what it means to be part of a community.
+James is committed to furthering the Club's growth and to witness it prosper for future generations.

 Not technically a staff member, Trolgar is our volunteer mischief maker.
 He specializes in single mitten thievery, Nordic trail pine cone placement and obscuring the snowshoe trail signs from view.